-Another thing is to ask yourself, how do you want your audience to feel when they interact with your brand?
-Identifying the emotional experience you want your brand to deliver can also create a consistent voice to meet audience expectations.
+Another thing is to ask yourself, "How do you want your audience to feel when they interact with your brand?"
+Identifying the emotional experience you want your brand to deliver can also help create a consistent voice to meet audience expectations.

 Regardless of your brand voice, it is always essential to make sure it is appealing, even if it is authoritative or diplomatic.
 Especially when you are online, you need to make sure you put out an attention-grabbing title to get clicks.

 Defining your brand's voice is just the beginning.
-More importantly, it is how you use it afterwards.
+More importantly, it is how you use it afterward.

 Once you have your voice down, it's time to create content for your brand and share it with the world.
 At this stage, where you are populating your content, you can also test out aspects of your voice that you are uncertain of using A/B testing.

-We recommend using email broadcast, but you can also try it with your homepage or sales page to find out what communication style can work better for you.
+We recommend using email broadcasts, but you can also try it with your homepage or sales page to find out what communication style can work better for you.

 Once you've identified your brand voice, the next step is to ensure every aspect of your brand is aligned and cohesive.

 Enforce your brand's voice across all marketing materials.
-You want to make sure your content is on-brand to meet your audience expectations.
+You want to make sure your content is on-brand to meet your audience’s expectations.

 To do so, you need to build a brand style guide.
-A representative sample can help your marketing team of copywriters and customer support understand the desired result of your brand's voice and identity.
+A representative sample can help your marketing team of copywriters.

-When creating the guideline, including do's and don'ts can help create content that fits the brand.
+When creating the brand guidelines, including do's and don't’s can help create content that fits the brand.
 While you may have many people on your writing team, a quick writing checklist will ensure that a consistent writing style is used.

 Generally, you would also want to build a team that can embody your values across all platforms.